abemscac/pies-doc/docs/introduction.md

 Pies Doc suits those who have **already learned the very basics of JavaScript**, and **have basic knowledge of the subject they're trying to learn**.
 If you are an absolute beginner with 0 experience with the subject, you may find the content of this handbook difficult to understand.

-However, you don't need a lot of experience to get started either; just follow the official tutorial to make a simple app if there's one, either a todo app or a counter app is fine, then you'll be all set!
+But don't worry, you don't need a lot of experience to get started; just follow the official tutorial to make a simple app if there's one, either a todo app or a counter app is fine, then you'll be all set!
 No matter which level you're at, you can all benefit from this handbook.

 ## How Can Pies Doc Help You?